 “Ladders are used in workplaces throughout NSW but they need to be used safely to prevent the risk of serious injury,” Mr Dunphy said.

 “This is highlighted by the fact that between July 2011 and 31 May 2016, 3,168 workers were injured in falls from ladders, including two fatalities at a total cost of $54.5 million to the NSW workers compensation system.

 “Ladders should only be used for simple access or short periods and businesses must have safety measures in place.

 “SafeWork NSW recommends businesses only use ladders on flat, stable surfaces and workers should only take small items up or down them.

-“They should also maintain three points of contact with the ladder at all times, that is, two hands and one foot, or two feet and one hand on the ladder and never lean or reach away from the ladder while using it.
+“They should also maintain three points of contact when climbing or descending the ladder, that is, two hands and one foot or two feet and one hand on the ladder, and never lean or reach away from the ladder while using it.”

 “A-frame ladders should always be set up in the fully open position.
 And if you’re using an extension ladder, secure it at the top or the bottom, or even at both ends to stop it slipping.

 “Also consider whether other safer alternatives are more appropriate, such as scaffolding and elevated work platforms such as scissor lifts or cherry pickers.